CDCgov/MaRS/docs/index.md

 **Pre-PCR master mix prep**

 - Let Primers, dNTPs, and GC Buffer defrost at room temperature (10-15 min).
-Once defrosted, mix gently _(vortexed)_ and centrifuge briefly prior to use. **_DO NOT thaw and/or vortex or mix the HF Taq._**
+Once defrosted, mix gently _(vortexed)_ and centrifuge briefly prior to use.
+- **_DO NOT thaw and/or vortex or mix the HF Taq._**
 - All PCR reactions **must be assembled on the** Eppendorf PCR Cooler plates
 - **Always add the Taq last when making your master mix and DO NOT vortex and/or pipette after adding Taq.**
-- If you forget to return any of the reagents, especially the Taq, to its appropriate storage conditions (i.e., leave it out at room temperature), record the date and time of when it happened, and discard.
+- If you forget to return any of the reagents, especially the Taq, to its appropriate storage conditions (i.e., leave it out at room temperature), record the date and time of when it happened in your lab notebook, and discard the Taq.

 **PCR plate set up**
-- Calculate appropriate volumes for master mix based on number of samples to be included in reaction; multiply each reagent volume times the total number of samples + 10% pf total number of samples (for user pipetting errors)
+- Calculate appropriate volumes for master mix based on number of samples to be included in reaction; multiply each reagent volume times the total number of samples + 10% total number of samples (to have enough mix for all samples)
 - Final volume of master mix is given in **Tables 6.1 - 6.6**
-- **NOTE:**  _If the number of samples is >5, make a master mix for at least 6 samples to avoid pipetting volume errors._
+- **NOTE:**  _If the number of samples is >5, make a master mix for at least 6 samples to avoid not having enough mix._

 **Procedure**